 The Ohio River is also affected by CSOs, both from direct discharges to the river and indirectly from CSO discharges to Beargrass Creek that eventually flows into the Ohio River.
 Because the size of the Ohio River watershed upstream of Louisville Metro is so large, CSO impacts on the Ohio River are not as significant as the effects are on Beargrass Creek.
-In fact, CSOs have shown relatively little hydrologic affect on the Ohio River nor is there a noticeable effect on dissolved oxygen.
+In fact, CSOs have shown relatively little hydrologic effect on the Ohio River nor is there a noticeable effect on dissolved oxygen.
 However, CSOs do have an effect on instream concentrations of fecal coliform bacteria in the Ohio River.
-Wet weather monitoring data demonstrate significant increases fecal coliform concentrations in response to CSO events, especially in areas closer to shore and immediately downstream of overflow locations.
+Wet weather monitoring data demonstrate significant increases fecal coliform concentrations.
 The IOAP will therefore improve water quality in the Ohio River, but not as significantly as in Beargrass Creek.
 The Ohio River Water Quality Model calculates that the CSOs resulting from the IOAP will result in 100% compliance with both the geometric mean and peak representation of the fecal coliform criteria, if other sources of bacteria (upstream and tributary) could be controlled.

-The Final CSO LTCP reduces the number and amount of CSOs and, therefore, the fecal coliform load to the Ohio River.
+The Final LTCP reduces the number and amount of CSOs and, therefore, the fecal coliform load to the Ohio River.
 The following tables and figure show that the Ohio River Water Quality Model predicts improved compliance in the near shore (Kentucky-side) areas with the monthly maximum recreational water quality criterion and reduced geometric mean and peak fecal coliform concentrations as a result of the IOAP projects.
 There is 100 percent compliance with the geometric metric criterion under both current (baseline) conditions and the IOAP.
 This is because of the significant dilution provided by the river and the assignment of the upstream concentrations of bacteria during the 2001 simulations.

-The IOAP increases compliance with the monthly maximum criterion, with the maximum benefit seen in downtown Louisville Metro where the rate of non-compliance decreases from 100 percent under baseline conditions to 33 percent under the IOAP (Table 4.4.5 and Figure 4.4.7).
+The IOAP increases compliance with the monthly maximum criterion, with the maximum benefit seen in downtown Louisville Metro where the rate of non-compliance decreases from 100 percent under baseline conditions to 33 percent under the IOAP (Table 4.4-4 and Figure 4.4-6).
 The simulations also show that if CSOs were the only source of bacteria to Beargrass Creek and the Ohio River, that the CSOs would not cause violations of the fecal coliform criteria in the Ohio River.